Video: YouTube Salute To Famous New York Controller Kennedy Steve

 Key Takeaways:

-• Kennedy Steve (Stephen Abraham) was a highly celebrated and skilled JFK air traffic controller, famous for his quick wit, sarcasm, and humorous personality.
+• Kennedy Steve, born Stephen Abraham, was a famous and highly effective JFK air traffic controller known for his quick wit, sarcasm, and engaging personality.

-• His memorable exchanges are widely celebrated on YouTube, with one animated video by creator Nassault using a realistic video game to illustrate a situation.
+• His memorable interactions with pilots are celebrated in numerous YouTube videos, including an animated one by creator Nassault using realistic video game visuals.

 See a mistake?
 Contact us.